daisyjanejohnson/learning-journal/git-github-notes.md

 ## To understand git you must first understand Version Control

 - **Version Control** is a system that allows you to revisit various versions of a file or set of files by recording changes.
-With VC you can revert a file or project to a previous version, teack modifications and modifying individuals, and compare changes.
+With VC you can revert a file or project to a previous version, track modifications and modifying individuals, and compare changes.
 By using a **Version Control System (VCS)**, mistakes with files can be easily fixed.
 - **Local Version Control** entails one database on your hard disk that stores changes to files.
-- **Centralized Version Control System (CVCS)** entails a single server storing all changes and file versions which can be accessed by carious clients.
+- **Centralized Version Control System (CVCS)** entails a single server storing all changes and file versions which can be accessed by various clients.
 This eliminates the need to involve all local databases and allows programmers to have more knowledge of other people's activities with certain files and gives administrators the ability to divy up revision priveledges.
 - **Distributed Version Control Systems (DVCS)** allows clients to create mirrored repositories, these data backups can be placed on the server to replace any lost information.

 ## What is Git?